Study in Hannover

 - Maschsee Lake Festival is one of the biggest open air parties in northern Germany.
 For three weeks every summer, an enormous party takes place on the promenades around the shores of the Maschsee Lake.

-- The TUI Arena plays host to some of the world’s biggest acts, such as Thirty Seconds to Mars, James Blunt, Elton John and Cirque du Soleil and many other world-reknowned singers, musicians and performers.
+- The TUI Arena plays host to some of the world’s biggest acts, such as Elton John and Cirque du Soleil and many other world-renowned singers, musicians and performers.

 - Royal Gardens of Herrenhausen host a firework competition that lasts all summer long.